hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/messages/data-move.md

 # progress.updating-records-progress

 [Object-Set #%s : %s : %s : %s : %s : %s] Polling...
 State: %s.
 Succeeded records: %d.
 Failed records: %d

+# process.object-set-to-master

+[Object-Set #%s : %s] Object `%s` has been set to `master` since it has no references and is not referenced by any other object in the object hierarchy...